fairtracks/fairtracks.net/content/markdown/fair/fair-02-metadata-models.md

 ---
 title: Track Metadata Models
+ingress:
-ingress: FAIRtracks relates to general metadata models commonly used to describe genomic datasets
+  Metadata models used to describe track data should be interoperable with other models commonly used to describe genomic datasets

 figures:
   - path: